AdivonSlav/glPong/README.md

 # glPong [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 A clone of the Atari classic built with C++ and OpenGL using the GLFW and GLEW libraries.
 Started as a small learning project while I was working my way through the OpenGL graphics API.
-For the math library, I ended up making my own
+For the math library, I ended up making my own and implementing simple vector and matrix containers coupled with basic mathematical operations.
+For simple text rendering functionality, I ended up using the Freetype library

 ![glPongGIF](https://i.imgur.com/bcsNfhw.gif)